marionjudy13/dirty-carrots-v2/posts/nextjs-tailwind-sanity-setup.md

     - Use the default dataset configuration?
 Yes
     - Project output path: your-project-name/studio(I always update this to 'studio', otherwise it will default to your-project-name/your-project-name and I find that confusing in the terminal)
     - Select project template: Clean project with no predefined schemas (again, your preference!
 There's options!)
-8. Cd into your your-project-name/studio folder
+8. Cd into your sanity studio folder:
+    ```
+    cd sanity-studio-folder
+    ```
-9. sanity start - to run Sanity Studio at http://localhost:3333/
+9. Start the Sanity project and access at http://localhost:3333/
+    ```
+    sanity start
+    ```

 ---

 ## Get Your Data Setup
 10. Create your first document type.

     a.
 Create new file in studio/schemas folder (ex: plants.js)

     b.
 Open your new file and add your schema data!

-Ex:
+    Example:

     ```
     export default {
         name: 'plants',